hiqes/andele/README.md

 ## How to Use
 Andele supports permission requests via Activity, AppCompatActivity (or its derivatives), Fragment and support Fragment.
-Instead of providing a simple wrapper around the new Activity/Fragment APIs, Andele uses the notion of passing it an action to perform (via callback) which is protected by a permission.
-It then handles the permission check and if the app has the permission it calls the action callback in the same context in which it was requested.
+Instead of providing a simple wrapper around the Activity/Fragment permissions APIs, Andele uses the notion of passing it an action to perform (via callback) which is protected by a permission.
-For example:
+It then handles the permission check before executing the provided action.
+If the app has the permission it calls the action callback in the same context in which it was requested.
+If the app does not have the permission, then it is requested using the Android runtime permission APIs.
+When the permission result is processed the callback will be executed or the user notified as appropriate for the indicated usage.

+For example, to perform an action which requires a permission when a button is
+click:

 ```java
 @Override